lorenzofox3/lorenzofox/posts/coroutine.md

-# coroutines
+---
+title: Coroutines
+---

-A coroutine is a function whose execution can be suspended and resumed, possibly passing some data.
+A [coroutine](https://en.wikipedia.org/wiki/Coroutine) is a function whose execution can be suspended and resumed, possibly passing some data.
 They happen to be useful for implementing various patterns involving cooperation between different tasks/functions such as asynchronous flows for example.

 ## In javascript